intelligent-environments-lab/bevo_iaq/README.md

 ### 3. Install Libraries to Virtual Environment

-Source the virtual environment with
+Create a virtual environment with

 `$ source .venv/bin/activate`

-and then install the packages to operate the beacons IEQ monitoring capabilities
+and then install the packages to operate the beacon's monitoring capabilities

 `pip install -r requirements.txt`